These services are not covered under our contract with the NHS and will attract a fee.

 - Photocopying and printing of medical records and summaries

 The fees charged are based on the British Medical Association (BMA) suggested scales and a full printed list of the charges applicable can be found on the wall by the reception desk.
-If you have any queries, please submit an econsult for attention of our private services administrator Mrs V Stephens by clicking here
+If you have any queries, please submit an econsult for the attention of our private services administrator Mrs V Stephens by clicking here

 Private Fees – FAQs